Why knowing the difference between herbs matters

 Often seen on plates as a garnish, parsley has health benefits if eaten.

 It turns out parsley is high in antioxidants.

 If you are a spring allergy sufferer, give your immune system a natural boost by sprinkling parsley on your food whenever you can.

 Packed with Vitamin C, parsley supports your body while it heals from cuts and scratches and helps build stronger bones and teeth.

-Did you know one molecule of Vitamin C has 20 atoms?
-Sorry, I couldn’t help but add that lesser known fact.
-It may come in handy one day!
+Sorry, I couldn’t help but add that lesser known fact as it may come in handy one day!

 Did you know, one molecule of Vitamin K has 79 atoms?
 I thought that was intriguing but even better; Vitamin K prevents cancer!

 Did you also know, anyone with a leaky gut syndrome, autoimmune or inflammatory diseases should eat more parsley?